dataminelab/datareporter/SETUP.md

 * Build UI - Required to build ui for
     * Enter project root directory
     * `cd client`
+    * `npm ci` Re-installs all node dependencies to for redash
-    * `npm install` Installs all node dependencies to for redash
+    * (alternatively) `npm install` Installs all node dependencies to for redash, might rebuild package-lock.json
     * `npm run build` Builds front end to  the folder `client/dist/`

 * Build Plywood
     * Enter project root directory
     * `cd plywood/server`
-    * `npm install` Installs all node dependencies to for plywood
+    * `npm ci` Re-installs all node dependencies to for plywood (using package-lock.json)
+    * (alternatively) `npm install`, but note this might pull latest versions of subpackages and could generate new package-lock.json
     * `npm run build` Builds plywood server end to the folder `plywood/server/dist/`

 * Setup docker compose